metanetwebhosting/Install-MikroTik-CHR-on-vps/README.md

 # Prerequisites:
 ----------------

-1:
-VPS should have a VNC access
+1: <be>VPS should have a VNC access
 2:
 You will need the following network information:
     - IP Address